-- Get advice: It is recommended that you seek professional financial advice before making any important decisions.
+- Get advice: You should seek professional financial advice before making any crucial decisions.
 Modern Lending Advisers are on hand to offer friendly and informed advice about equity release and how it may affect your financial situation.

-- Use the equity release calculator: You can use the Standard Life Equity Release Calculator to see how much tax-free cash may be available to you.
+- Use the equity release calculator: You can use the Standard Life Equity Release Calculator to see how much tax-free cash may be available.
 The calculator will also provide indicative interest rates and fees for each product.

 - Choose the right product: There are different types of lifetime mortgages on offer through the Horizon range of products with varying features and interest rates.
 Modern Lending Advisers can help you select which one best suits your needs.

-- Complete an application form: Once you have chosen a product, you will need to complete an application form which requires personal information such as your name, address, age, and financial details like any outstanding mortgage or debts.
+- Complete an application form: Once you have chosen a product, you must complete an application form, which requires personal information such as your name, address, age, and financial details like any outstanding mortgage or debts.

 - Property valuation: Standard Life will arrange for a professional valuer to visit your property and assess its value.

-- Legal process: You will need to appoint a solicitor who will be responsible for ensuring that all legal requirements are met throughout the equity release process, including signing contracts.
+- Legal process: You must appoint a solicitor responsible for ensuring all legal requirements are met throughout the equity release process, including signing contracts.

 Remember; Standard Life Equity Release is regulated by the Financial Conduct Authority (FCA) and is a member of The Equity Release Council which aims to provide peace of mind by setting standards in consumer protection across the industry.